MFM Presents… Brief Recess

 I mean, I think it's wonderful that you're thinking about it that way.
 And

 Michael is not alone.
-I know there are a lot of it.
+I know there are a lot of people.

 I'm also not perfect.
 Like, I mean, no, no, no.